probmods/probmods2/chapters/mixture-models.md

 }))
 ~~~~

-In the above mixture model examples, we generally expressed uncertainty about the probability pf each category by putting a Dirichlet prior on the probabilities passed to a Discrete distribution:
+In the above mixture model examples, we generally expressed uncertainty about the probability of each category by putting a Dirichlet prior on the probabilities passed to a Discrete distribution:

 ~~~~
 var probs = T.toScalars(dirichlet(ones([4, 1])))